Daily Sales Data Collection Workflow¶

 How It Works¶

-- Database Storage: All received data is inserted into the
+- Database Storage: All input data is inserted into the

 Workflow Diagram¶